AI AgTech Challenges & Hackathons

 Join the Challenge

-Applications are open for graduate and undergraduate students to be part of the AIFS x Sony AI AgTech Challenge.
-Teams will work with AI, sensors, and the Sony Spresense microcontroller board to solve a real-world food system challenge.
+Applications are open for graduate and undergraduate students to be part of the AIFS x Meta Wearables AI AgTech Challenge.
+Teams will work with Meta AI Glasses to solve a real-world food system challenge.

 ----